zhaohaidao/3FS/docs/design_notes.md

 1.  *open/close* Initializes the engine by loading metadata from RocksDB and reconstructing chunk allocator states.

-2.  get: Retrieves chunk metadata and reference-counted handle through a hashmap cache, enabling concurrent access with O(1) average complexity.
+2.  *get* Retrieves chunk metadata and reference-counted handle through a hashmap cache, enabling concurrent access with O(1) average complexity.

 3.  *update* Implements copy-on-write (COW) semantics by allocating new chunks before modifying data.
 Old chunks remain readable until all handles are released.